-Welcome to lesson Baby Jesus Is Dedicated to God, a lesson I’ve written to help the children discover the story of Jesus’ dedication in the Temple, as well as explore the way we dedicate babies to God at our church.
+Hopefully this story will help the children understand Jesus’ dedication in the Temple as well as explore the way they were dedicated to God at our church when they were babies.
 The Bible story comes from Luke 2:21-39.

 The story basket contains: a swaddled Baby Jesus, a pair of doves, figures for Simeon and Anna, a rose, a New Testament, a copy of our dedication song, and the felt underlay.

-Here’s the story script, with instructions to the storyteller in red:
+Here’s the story script, with instructions to the storyteller in regular lettering, and words to say in italics:

 At Christmas we celebrated the good news that God sent Baby Jesus into the world.